 There is no significant land conflict at present - most issues of the few that occur are between disputing local landowners of which the company is aware of and follows the outcome to resolution.
 The company is independent of internal land disputes, but helps to arbitrate between disputing parties to determine the rightful owner.
+In areas which are within the lease but claimed as temuda are not planted by Keresa until local people agree.
+This was clearly demonstrated.

 However, there is an internal dispute resolution mechanism to solve any disputes including land disputes.
-The mechanism has not been tested as there are no disputes with Keresa at present.
+The mechanism has not been tested as there are no major disputes within Keresa at present.
 The mechanism has therefore not been consulted for mutually agreement with affected parties.
 In practice, Keresa management has been always ready to discuss any disputes with disputants.